JeremyLemercier/wsd_challenge/README.md

 2) To configure a cron job that runs logrotate on all machines every 10 minutes between 2h - 4h.
 Please:
    1. Download the /configuration_management and install it onto the Ansible Control node.
-   2. Run the Playbook `cronjob-playbook` in the /configuration_management folder: `ansible-playbook -i hosts.ini configure_logrotate_cron.yml`
+   2. Run the Playbook `configure_logrotate_cron.yml` in the /configuration_management folder: `ansible-playbook -i hosts.ini configure_logrotate_cron.yml`

+   3. Run the playbook `configure_ntpd.yml`
+   ### Some recommandations about the /etc/ntp.conf
+   Based on my researchs below some additional recommandations:
+   - Prefer Keyword: Added the prefer keyword to the primary server to ensure it is preferred over others.
+   - Logging: Added configurations for logging and statistics to help with debugging and monitoring.
+And ensure that the log directory exists and is writable.

+   I have write an other playbook that fits these recommandations: `configure_ntpd_recommandations.yml`